jimdigriz/bratwurst/DEVELOPMENT.md

  * builds a large [initramfs](https://www.kernel.org/doc/Documentation/filesystems/ramfs-rootfs-initramfs.txt) (`fakeisp/initrd.base`)
  * takes advantage that the [initramfs image can be a chain](https://www.kernel.org/doc/Documentation/early-userspace/buffer-format.txt) of overlay images, so `rootfs-overlay` is appended as a second initramfs

 In practice `initrd.base` does not change, so you can just use the prepared image I have made available (`dl/fakeisp.initrd.base.<arch>`).
-Alternatively you can build your own by typing:
+Alternatively, you can build your own by typing from a Debian 'wheezy' 7 workstation:

     make fakeisp-diy